This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 The Library folder is another good place to find files that are often categorized as Other.
 You can use the same steps you used above to get to the Downloads directory to get to the Library directory.
 Just type in ~/Library in the Go To Folder popup.

 Once you get to the Library folder there are many different sub-folders that can have System Data files that you may delete.
 Take a look at folders such as Cache, Cookies, Logs, and others.
 If you see folders with application names that you don’t use or have removed, you can delete those.
+You can also delete other files mac to free up storage.

 Explore the subfolders and look for files that you might be able to get rid of.
 Use caution as you would when deleting any other files.